jackdarlison/the-little-book-of-nlp/src/neural/rnn.md

 ![Sequence Classification](../images/sequence-classification.png)

-For sequence labelling, all but the last hidden layers are ignored.
+For sequence classification, all but the last hidden layers are ignored.
 The last hidden layer is fed into a separate MLP+softmax classifier.

 The cross entropy loss from the classifier is used to train the whole network, known as end-to-end training